Sixty Years' War: Pontiac's War (1763–1765)

-American Indian allies of the defeated French launched a war against the British due to dissatisfaction with their handling of tribal diplomacy, eventually leading to a negotiated truce.
+Indian allies of the defeated French launched a war against the British due to dissatisfaction with their handling of tribal diplomacy.
+Pontiac found allies willing to attack British forts from Detroit in modern-day Michigan, to Pennsylvania and New York, and even down the Mississippi.
+Hostilities came to an end after British expeditions in 1764 led to peace negotiations over the next two years.
+The Indian were unable to drive away the British, but the uprising prompted the British government to modify the policies that had provoked the conflict.
+The murder of Pontiac in 1769 led to war between rival Indian nations.

 Lord Dunmore's War (1774)

 The expansion of colonial Virginia into the Ohio Country sparked a war with Ohio Indians, primarily Shawnees and Mingos, forcing them to cede their hunting ground south of the Ohio River (Kentucky) to Virginia.
 This also began a period sometimes referred to as the Twenty Years War, in which the Shawnee struggled against incursions into their territory.

 Western theater of the American Revolutionary War (1775–1783)

-The Royal Proclamation of 1763 prohibited American colonists from settling the lands acquired from France at the conclusion of the French and Indian War, but this caused resentment among the colonists and is often cited as one of the causes of the American Revolutionary War (1775-1783).
+The Royal Proclamation of 1763 prohibited American colonists from settling the lands acquired from France at the conclusion of the French and Indian War, but this caused resentment among the colonists and is often cited as one of the causes of the American Revolutionary War (1775–1783).
 The war spilled onto the frontier, with British military commanders in Canada working with North American Indian allies to provide a strategic diversion from the primary battles in the east coastal colonies.
-Many conflicts in this western theater would harden the animosity between the native tribal nations and the new United States, but with their losses in the long colonial war, Great Britain ceded the Old Northwest, home of many of Britain's Indian allies, and all of the lands between the mountains south to the Gulf of Mexico, extending to a new western border at the Mississippi River in the middle of the continent to the new United States without consulting their native allies, by negotiators three thousands miles away across the ocean in the Treaty of Paris of 1783.
+Many conflicts in this western theater would harden the animosity between the native tribal nations and the new United States.

+At the conclusion of the war, Great Britain ceded to the new United States the Old Northwest, home of many of Britain's Indian allies, and all of the lands south to the Gulf of Mexico.
+The Treaty of Paris (1783) granted the United States jurisdiction to the Mississippi River without consulting the Native nations who lived there.